dnhen/flyview/README.md

-# flight-information-displays
+## Flight Information Display System

-Simple and effective flight information display system
+Simple and effective flight information display system for use at airports